 Linguistics for Speech and Language Therapists I

-This module aims to introduce and develop the skills of the SLT student in the area of linguistic analysis with particular consideration of communication difficulties.
+This module aims to introduce and develop the skills of the SLT student in the area of linguistic transcription and analysis with particular consideration of communication difficulties.
 Through practical and experiential learning opportunities the student will develop the core skills essential for gathering linguistic data to facilitate deductive and analytical thinking in this area.

 Developmental Foundations for the Communicating Child and Young Person